Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 }
 ```
-To make this test work, an entry named "IrrelevantTitleNomenclature" has to exist in the NOMECLATURE table of the database.
+To make this test work, an entry named "IrrelevantTitleNomenclature" has to exist in the NOMENCLATURE table of the database.
 Please refer to the "[Create a nomenclature and populate it](#Create-a-nomenclature-and-populate-it)" section for more details.

 ##More About Selection